Eagle House (suffragette's rest): Legacy

-The Town and Country Planning Act 1947 contained provision for woodland of historic importance to be preserved but the importance of this site was never identified.
-In fact Somerset Archaeological Society was consulted over a planning application and they noted that the grounds were "not very attractive".
-In 1961 the Local Planning Authority overruled local objections which did not mention the garden.
-The house was kept but its contents were auctioned and this included a Boadicea brooch given by Annie Kenney to Mary Blathwayt.
-The garden did not completely go unnoticed as a local journalist noted that the contents of the house were unimportant when compared to the suffragette's garden.
+The Town and Country Planning Act 1947 contained provision for woodland of historic importance to be preserved but the importance of the arboretum site was never identified.
+In fact, the Somerset Archaeological Society was consulted over a planning application and noted that the grounds were "not very attractive".
+In 1961, the Local Planning Authority overruled local objections which did not mention the garden.
+The house was kept but its contents were auctioned.
+They included a Boadicea brooch given by Annie Kenney to Mary Blathwayt.
+The garden did not go completely unnoticed, because a local journalist noted that the contents of the house were unimportant when compared to the suffragette's garden.

-The trees in "Annie's Arboretum" were removed to make way for a housing estate in about 1965.
-Helen Watts wrote one of the last known accounts of "Annies Arboretum" at Eagle House.
+In about 1965, the trees in "Annie's Arboretum" were removed to make way for a housing estate.
+Helen Watts wrote one of the last known accounts of "Annie's Arboretum" at Eagle House.
 She returned to see the spot where she was honoured in 1911.
 She visited in 1962 and took another sprig of juniper as a souvenir, having carried one with her for fifty years, she said.
-The local newspaper reported that she could not find her plaque but she did find 'stout trees' and with the aid of Colonel Blathwayt's photo she identified "her" juniper.
+The local newspaper reported that she could not find her plaque but she did find "stout trees" and, with the aid of Colonel Blathwayt's photo, she identified "her" juniper.

-One of the trees, an Australian Pine, remains.
-It was planted by Rose Lamartine Yates in 1909.
-In 2011 it was announced that the trees would be replaced with new ones in Bath at the Royal Victoria Park, Alice Park and Bath Spa University.
+Only one of the trees, an Austrian Pine, remains, planted by Rose Lamartine Yates in 1909.
+In 2011, it was announced that the trees would be replaced by new ones at the Royal Victoria Park, Bath, Alice Park and Bath Spa University.

-In 2018, herbaria leaves, at least 100 years old from pressed branches of five trees from Annie's Arboretum were identified in the archives of the University of East Anglia.
-These include samples from the trees planted by Annie Kenney, Lady Constance Lytton and Christabel Pankhurst.
-The archives had had them donated in 1994 by Annie Kenney's family.
+In 2018, herbaria leaves, at least 100 years old, from pressed branches of five trees from Annie's Arboretum were identified in the archives of the University of East Anglia.
+They include samples from the trees planted by Annie Kenney, Lady Constance Lytton and Christabel Pankhurst.
+The archives had had them donated in 1994 by Kenney's family.
 Specialists from Kew Gardens advised how the branches could be preserved.
-The University of East Anglia intended to produce an online anthology with writers, schoolchildren and students from Norfolk, on the life stories of the women who lost their memorial trees in Annie's Arboretum.
-The house has been divided into four apartments.
+The University of East Anglia intended to produce an online anthology with writers, schoolchildren and students from Norfolk, on the life stories of the women whose memorial trees in Annie's Arboretum had been their lost.
+Eagle House has been divided into four apartments.